Aron-Angeles/HTML_ONLY_PROJECT/README.md

 # HTML_ONLY_PROJECT
-Everything I've learned in HTML
+This project involves everything I've learned in HTML.
+This is my first project using HTML as a replacement for the Recipe project given on the odin project.